 Data localization laws can require sensitive data to be processed and stored in the country of origin.

 Therefore, following legal requirements of storing data in a specific country is a core requirement for meeting data protection standards.

 What is data residency

-Data residency defines in which country the organisation’s data is stored or processed.
+Data residency defines in which country an organisation’s data is stored or processed.

-Most often businesses have to operate under local regulations, which require different data types, including data about nations’ citizens or residents to be stored or processed, inside the country.
-Usually it happens due to regulatory, tax or policy reasons.
+Most often businesses have to operate under local regulations, which require different data types, including data about nations’ citizens or residents, to be stored or processed inside the country of origin.
+Usually this happens due to regulatory, tax, or policy reasons.

 Data residency becomes even more complicated due to evolving guidelines from both government and regulatory bodies, forcing companies to continuously review their internal policies for where data can be stored to comply with data residency requirements.

-Actually, they are three definitions of a single concept: how data privacy impacts cross-border data flows.
+Actually, they are three definitions for this single concept: how data privacy impacts cross-border data flows.

 Similar to data sovereignty, data residency also refers to the legal or regulatory requirements imposed on data based on the country or region in which it resides.